Mary J. Blige ~ Be Without You

 Download Be Without You

 Her 1995 follow-up, My Life, again featured Combs' handiwork, and if it stepped back stylistically from its urban roots by featuring less of a rap sound, it made up for it with its subject matter.
 My Life was full of ghetto pathos and Blige's own personal pain shone through like a beacon.
 Her rocky relationship with fellow Uptown artist K-Ci Hailey likely contributed to the raw emotions on the album.
-The period following the recording of My Life was also a difficult time professionally for Blige, as she severed her ties with Combs and Uptown, hired Suge Knight as a financial advisor, and signed with MCA.
+The period following the recording of My Life was also a difficult time professionally for Blige, as she severed her ties with Combs and

 Released in 1997, Share My World marked the beginning of Blige's creative partnerships with Jimmy Jam and Terry Lewis.
 The album was another hit for Blige and debuted at number one on the Billboard charts.
 Critics soured somewhat on its more conventional soul sound, but Blige's fans seemed undaunted.
 By the time her next studio album, Mary, came out in 1999, the fullness and elegance of her new sound seemed more developed, as Blige exuded a classic soul style aided by material from Elton John and Bernie Taupin, Stevie Wonder, and Lauryn Hill.
 Mary made it obvious that the ghetto fabulous style and more confrontational aspects of her music were gone, while the emotive power still remained.